mantrajsframework/mantrad/docs/14-component-access-conditions.md

     .AccessCondition([{
         Name: "[name of the access condition]",
         Handler: "[handler for the access condition]",
-        onCancel: "[handler called when the access conditions returns false, optional]" }]);
+        onCancel: "[handler called when the access conditions returns false (optional)]" }]);
 ```